MadeSuryawan/backend/docs/QUICKSTART.md

 ## Running the Application

-1. **Start Redis**:
+1. **Start Redis (Optional)**:
-    Make sure you have a Redis server running.
+    If you have a Redis server, make sure it's running.
 You can use Docker for a quick setup:

     ```bash
     docker run -d -p 6379:6379 -p 8081:8081 redis/redis-stack:latest
     ```

     This also provides a Redis Commander UI at `http://localhost:8081`.

+    > **Note**: If Redis is not available, the application will automatically fall back to a temporary in-memory cache.

 2. **Create a `.env` file**:
     Copy the `.env.example` to `.env` if it exists, or create a new one.
 The default settings should work with a local Redis instance.